Could the Court Toss a Ban on Partisan Gerrymandering?

-Category: World Politics Hits: 0Last week I noted that even if Sen. Joe Manchin (D-WV) is watering down the For the People Act, his somewhat diminished version is still very much worth fighting for.
+Category: World Politics Hits: 7Last week I noted that even if Sen. Joe Manchin (D-WV) is watering down the For the People Act, his somewhat diminished version is still very much worth fighting for.
 Part of my argument is that the ban on partisan gerrymandering is likely the most important part of the legislation.
 And Manchin appears to be saying that he supports that part of the bill.
 Now, a number of you have written in to ask how excited we can be about that given the GOP majority (yes, intentional usage) Supreme Court which is often inclined to use the most facially absurd arguments if they advance conservative ideology or the present interests of the Republican party (yes, this is definitely still true).
 Or to put it more directly, how likely are those provisions to withstand the scrutiny of this Supreme Court?

 Read more http://feedproxy.google.com/~r/tpm-news/~3/7do868Ff1_I/could-the-court-toss-a-ban-on-partisan-gerrymandering